-I’ve always been a bit confused about the hartebeest and the tsessebe, which I thought must be closely related.
+I’ve long been confused about the hartebeest and the tsessebe, which I thought must be closely related.

-This weekend we saw a nice herd of hartebeest on the slopes of Platberg in the pine forest, so I thought I must look into this.
+This weekend we saw a small herd of blesbok on top of Platberg, and a few hartebeest on the slopes of Platberg in the pine forest, so I thought I must look into this.

 And its quite complicated!

 DNA has helped a lot – it’s harder for people to ‘invent’ species now.
-But even now, debate continues and not everyone agrees on all sub-species vs separate species!
+But even now, debate continues and not everyone agrees on all the ‘sub-species vs separate species’ cases!

 So let’s start with a family of big well-known mammals – the Bovidae, which evolved 20 million years ago, in the early Miocene.
 Cloven-hoofed, ruminant mammals, including domestic cattle, sheep and goats.
 A member of this family is called a bovid; the family Bovidae consists of eight major subfamilies with about 143 species.